Does Pet Insurance Cover Hip Dysplasia?

 What Covers Hip Dysplasia?

 Accident and illness pet insurance plans cover hip dysplasia treatment, including diagnostic X-rays, medications, physical therapy and surgical procedures like total hip replacement.
-Coverage excludes pre-existing conditions, so you must enroll before your pet shows symptoms or receives a hip dysplasia diagnosis.
+Coverage excludes pre-existing conditions, which are conditions diagnosed before enrollment or during waiting periods.
 Some insurers impose breed or age restrictions and bilateral exclusions, meaning if one hip develops problems before enrollment, insurers won't cover the other hip later, making early enrollment important for comprehensive protection.

 Who Has Hip Dysplasia Coverage?

-Most pet insurance companies cover hip dysplasia treatment through their accident and illness plans, provided it wasn't diagnosed before enrollment or during your policy's waiting period.
+Most pet insurance companies provide reimbursement for hip dysplasia treatment costs through their accident and illness plans, as long as the condition wasn't diagnosed before enrollment or during your policy's waiting period.
 Compare how major insurers provide hip dysplasia coverage:

 No, you’ll need to purchase the optional HereditaryPlus add-on.